 McClurg Bio

-From 2002-06, he was a member of the founding faculty at the Florida International University College of Law.
-Previously, he was the Nadine H. Baum Distinguished Professor of Law at the University of Arkansas at Little Rock, and also has taught at Wake Forest University, the University of Colorado, and Golden Gate University.
+He held the Herbert Herff Chair of Excellence in Law at the University of Memphis Cecil C. Humphreys School of Law.
+Previously, he was a member of the founding faculty at the Florida International University College of Law and the Nadine H. Baum Distinguished Professor of Law at the University of Arkansas at Little Rock.
+McClurg also taught as a visiting professor at Wake Forest University, the University of Colorado, and Golden Gate University.

-The Companion Text is a follow-up to McClurg’s law school prep book, 1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School (West 2009), assigned as recommended or required reading at law schools throughout the country.
+His law school prep book, 1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School (West 4th ed.
+2021) is recommended or required reading at law schools throughout the country, while his 1L of a Ride Video Course is a concise 13-part video tutorial for successfully navigating law school.

 Prior to joining academia, McClurg served as a law clerk to U.S. District Judge Charles R. Scott (M.D.
-Fla.) and worked four years as a trial lawyer.
-He graduated Order of the Coif from the University of Florida College of Law and was a member of the Florida Law Review.
+Fla.) and worked four years as a litigation associate.
+He graduated Order of the Coif from the University of Florida College of Law, where he was a member of law review.

 Publications

-The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student (West 2012).
+The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student (West Academic Publishing 2012).

-1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School (West 2009).
+1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School (West Academic Publishing 2009).

-Practical Global Tort Litigation: U.S., Germany, and Argentina (Carolina Academic Press 2007) (with Adem Koyuncu and Luis Eduardo Sprovieri).
+Practical Global Tort Litigation: United States, Germany, and Argentina (Carolina Academic Press 2007) (with Adem Koyuncu and Luis Eduardo Sprovieri).

 Amicus Humoriae: An Anthology of Legal Humor (Carolina Academic Press 2003) (with Robert M. Jarvis and Thomas E. Baker).